-Why You Should Spend a Few Ounces of Pack Weight on Rainwear Ventilation Features - Backpacking Light
+Why You Should Spend a Few Ounces of Pack Weight on Rainwear Ventilation Features (Updated) - Backpacking Light

 These three functions are addressed by what is commonly referred to as the three-layer system.

-The layering system illustrated above includes three garments popular in the backpacking community and weighs a total of 31.3 oz (887 g):
+The layering system illustrated above includes three popular garments and weighs a total of 31.3 oz (887 g):

 - Patagonia Capilene Midweight Crew (6.2 oz / 176 g)